IABTechLab/fideslang/mkdocs/docs/resources/dataset.md

 Arrays of Data Category resources, identified by `fides_key`, that apply to all fields in the collection.

-**collections.retention**<span class="required"/>&nbsp;&nbsp;_string_

-An optional string to describe the retention policy for a Dataset collection.
-This field can also be applied more granularly at the field level of a Dataset.

 **collections.fields**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[_object_]<br/>

 An array of objects that describe the collection's fields.